brittanycontreras/data-analytics-portfolio/la-healthcare-access/README.md

 - [ ] Perform exploratory data analysis
 - [ ] Build geospatial visualizations
 - [ ] Write final analysis and recommendations

----

-**Note**: This analysis is dedicated to my mother and the countless families in underserved communities who deserve equitable access to healthcare.